DALLAS – FORT WORTH NOISE LEVEL OSHA COMPLIANCE & SOUND ORDINANCE (DNL – DAY NIGHT LEVEL) SURVEYS (DATA LOGGING / IMPULSE)

 Mr. Steinberg,

-There are very few companies in this region who even offer noise / decibel / sound level measurement and consultation for commercial and industrial clients, so I have no direct referrals to offer.
+There are very few companies in this region who even offer noise / decibel / sound level measurement and consultation for commercial and industrial clients, much less so for residential customers.
+I have no direct referrals to offer.

-You might try talking either to some civil engineering firms and / or whomever does noise level enforcement for your municipality.
+You might try talking to either a civil engineering firm and / or whomever does noise level enforcement for your municipality.

 JAG of ScanTech